Post by Sarah Sackville

 Here you will find an array of popular surf spots; Uluwatu, Padang Padang, Bingin, Impossibles, Balangan..All guaranteeing waves of hollow perfection, barrels for days!
 Pity I suck at getting barrelled.
 My style of surfing is more like “let’s drop down the face of this wave and pray I get to my feet quick enough to not die on the reef below”.

-Whilst in Medewi a friend of mine told me about whilst giving surf lessons to some kids they insisted to know when they would get in the “circle water”.
+While in Medewi a friend of mine told me about while giving surf lessons to some kids they insisted to know when they would get in the “circle water”.
 They were, of course, talking about getting barrelled.
 Cutest.
 Thing.
 Ever.

 I cruised down to Padang for a weekend recently.
 I chose to stay in my favorite homestay.
 A few shacks nestled in the cliffs overlooking Padang Padang to the south and Impossibles to the North.

 Two reasons why I love it so much.

 - It’s simplicity – a bed, a fan and an epic view

 - You can paddle straight out to Padang/Impossibles from underneath